SamDelgado/samson.js/README.md

   * A CSS Reset for Cordova/Phonegap apps (from: https://github.com/ivangabriele/Cordova-CSS-Reset)
   * An extensible page router with default transition animations
   * "Pages" and "Components" that automatically handle their whole lifecycle.
 No more "zombie" views or event listeners

+## To Do

+  * Use JSDocs for documentation of the framework
+  * Complete Cordova ToDo App example
+  * Add Tests
+  * Go into detail about why Samson was created and how best to use it
+  * Refactor any confusing code